ashwinvis/ashwinvis.github.io/src/content/repl-social-media.md

 ---
-Title: REPL your data footprint
+Title: REPL for your data
 Authors: Ashwin Vishnu
 Date: 2019-07-28
 Tags: social media, privacy, fediverse
 Status: published
 Category: Tech Talk
+Summary: Use ethical solutions.
+Archive your data.
+REPL.
 ---

 So we have heard this time and time again.